-The facilities reported in Table 2 processed the necessary conflict minerals in our products based on responses received from 100% of our surveyed suppliers as of March 16, 2023.
-As of March 16, 2023, 90% of the reported smelter and refiner facilities are conformant or are participating in a responsible mineral assurance program.
-All smelters and refiners which we know or have reason to believe may source conflict minerals from the Covered Countries which may not be solely from recycled or scrap sources are conformant to a responsible mineral assurance program as of March 16, 2023.
+The facilities reported in Table 2 processed the necessary conflict minerals in our products based on responses received from 100% of our surveyed suppliers as of May 1, 2024.
+As of May 1, 2024, 99% of the reported smelter and refiner facilities are conformant or are participating in a responsible mineral assurance program.
+All smelters and refiners which we know or have reason to believe may source conflict minerals from the Covered Countries which may not be solely from recycled or scrap sources are conformant to a responsible mineral assurance program as of May 1, 2024.
 We have no reason to believe that any of the reported smelter and refiner facilities directly or indirectly finance or benefit armed groups in the Covered Countries.
 We are continuing to engage in the activities described above in "Design of Responsible Minerals Program" and we are continuing to follow up with suppliers that are not meeting our requirements as well as contacting smelters and refiners that are not yet conformant to a responsible mineral assurance program, thus supporting our efforts to build ethical and socially responsible supply chains for our company.

 Our efforts to determine the mine or location of origin of the necessary conflict minerals in all our products with the greatest possible specificity consisted of the due diligence measures described in this Report.
 In particular, we relied on the information made available by responsible mineral assurance programs for the smelters and refiners in our supply chain because such programs review and audit whether sufficient evidence exists regarding the mine and/or location of origin of the conflict minerals that the audited smelter and refiner facilities have processed.
-We also sought source and chain of custody information directly from smelters and refiners and from publicly available sources and, if we determined such information to be reliable, we used the information to make reasonable conclusions on the source and chain of custody of the conflict minerals processed by facilities which were not conformant to or participating in a responsible mineral assurance program.